gardener/etcd-druid/docs/proposals/multi-node/README.md

 A [new member can be added](https://etcd.io/docs/v3.4.0/op-guide/runtime-configuration/#add-a-new-member) to an existing etcd cluster instance using the following steps.

 1. If the latest backup snapshot exists, restore the member's etcd data to the latest backup snapshot.
 This can reduce the load on the leader to bring the new member up to date when it joins the cluster.
+   1. If the latest backup snapshot doesn't exist or if the latest backup snapshot is not accessible (please see [backup failure](#backup-failure)) and if the cluster itself is quorate, then the new member can be started with an empty data.
+But this will will be suboptimal because the new member will fetch all the data from the leading member to get up-to-date.
 1. The cluster is informed that a new member is being added using the [`MemberAdd` API](https://github.com/etcd-io/etcd/blob/6e800b9b0161ef874784fc6c679325acd67e2452/client/v3/cluster.go#L40) including information like the member name and its advertised peer URLs.
 1. The new etcd member is then started with `ETCD_INITIAL_CLUSTER_STATE=existing` apart from other required configuration.